Cover Image

 Clear icon metaphor

-Tip 4 — Use equal spacing
+Tip 4 — Use equal spacing between icon elements

 You can count the distance between vector lines by holding the ALT key in Figma, Sketch, or XD.